Trump attempted assassination task force to visit Butler Farm Show grounds

 Report cites Butler SWAT operator's shot delayed gunman

 A new report was filed on Aug.
-12 by Louisiana Congressman Clay Higgins detailing the events right after the gunman, Thomas Matthew Crooks, attempted to assassinate former President Donald Trump.
+12 by Republican Rep. Clay Higgins of Louisiana detailing the events right after the gunman, Thomas Matthew Crooks, fired shots, injuring Trump when a bullet grazed his ear.

 A Butler SWAT operator shot the gunman's gun from around 100 yards away, hitting his rifle stock.